 Barbecues are not allowed to be used at the racecourse.

 We do all we can to ensure our visitors enjoy their day.
 This includes making our venue an easily accessible place and adding in extra features to make guests comfortable wherever possible.
 Click here for more information.

-Carers will receive free admission to the racecourse when accompanying a paying disabled guest.
+Personal assistants will receive free admission to the racecourse when accompanying a paying guest with accessibility needs.

 Please email email@example.com at least 24 hours in advance with your name and details of the fixture you wish to attend to arrange these tickets.
 Subject to availability.